What are continuous glucose monitors?

 What are the potential benefits of using a CGM?

-• Fewer finger sticks
+• Requiring fewer finger sticks

 Other things to consider about CGMs